jaikipa/Ravn-Challenge-Backend-Kevin-Rodriguez/README.md

 WHERE a.name ILIKE 'lorelai gilmore';
 ```

 Consider that the query uses a case insensitive match, instead of an exact match that can cause a lot of problems in a production environment.
-A more robust solution can add fuzzy search logic using the pg_tgrm extension that let's compare words by similarity.
+A more robust solution can add fuzzy search logic using the pg_tgrm extension that let you compare words by similarity.
 For example, if you search "Mike Smith" you can receive records matching names like "Mike Smith" or "Michael Smith".

 3. What are the top 10 performing authors, ranked by sales revenue?